How we can help our children in times of common childhood illnesses through thoughtful loving care

 Costs:

-Course fees are $575 for the summer meetings and $475 for the winter workshops.
-Course fees includes tuition, materials and mid-morning and afternoon snacks.
-There is a non-refundable $100 deposit that must be submitted with your registration for the July 2022 session–this will be applied to your tuition for the fifth and final session in July 2024.
+Course fees are $575 for the Summer sessions and include tuition, materials and mid-morning and afternoon snacks.
+Course fees for the Winter sessions are $425 and also include an online teaching/check-in session in October and March.
+There is a non-refundable $100 deposit that must be submitted with your registration for the July 2026 session–this will be applied to your tuition for the fifth and final session in July 2028.

 Continuing October 2025 to March 2026: